-In considering the statements of practice within this domain, account should be taken of pupils' abilities, stage of development, identified strengths and learning needs.
+In considering the statements of practice within this domain, account should be taken of students' abilities, stage of development, identified strengths and learning needs.

-Standards Statements of effective practice Statements of highly effective practice Where the curriculum provides opportunities to do so, pupils are able to negotiate their learning, thereby increasing their autonomy as learners.
-Where the curriculum provides opportunities to do so, pupils are able to negotiate and reflect on their learning , thereby increasing their autonomy and effectiveness as learners.
-Pupils take responsibility for their own learning and use the learning resources, including digital technologies, provided to them to develop their skills, apply their understanding and extend their knowledge.
-Pupils take responsibility for their own learning and use the learning resources, including digital technologies, provided to them and sourced by themselves to develop their skills, apply their understanding and extend their knowledge.
-Pupils experience opportunities to develop Pupils make meaningful connections between learning in different curriculum areas and subjects.
-Pupils make meaningful and authentic connections between learning in different curriculum areas and subjects and use these connections to guide their learning . the skills and attitudes necessary for lifelong learning Pupils make meaningful connections between school-based learning and learning that takes place in other contexts.
-Pupils make meaningful and authentic connections between school-based learning and learning that takes place in other contexts.
-Pupils can, with some guidance, transfer and apply skills learned in one context to another context.
-Pupils can, of their own initiative , transfer and apply skills learned in one context to another context.
-Pupils are aware of the key skills underpinning the curriculum and of their relevance to present and future learning.
-Pupils can explain the key skills underpinning the curriculum and understand their relevance to present and future learning.
-Pupils take the opportunities provided by curriculum and other learning experiences to apply and develop these key skills.
-Pupils take the opportunities provided by curriculum and other learning experiences to apply and develop these key skills consciously and deliberately .
-Pupils are confident in using technology individually and with peers to enhance the learning experience and develop appropriate skills.
+Standards Statements of effective practice Statements of highly effective practice Students take pride in their learning and follow the guidance they receive to improve it.
+Students have a sense of ownership of their learning, take pride in it, and take responsibility for improving it.
+Students reflect on their behaviour and attitude to learning, and are able to contribute to setting meaningful goals for themselves.
+Students reflect on their behaviour and attitude to learning, and are able to set meaningful personal goals as a result of their reflection.
+Where the school curriculum provides opportunities to do so, students are able to negotiate their learning, thereby increasing their autonomy as learners.
+Where the school curriculum provides opportunities to do so, students are able to negotiate and reflect on their learning , thereby increasing their autonomy and effectiveness as learners.
+Students take responsibility for their own learning and use the learning resources, including digital technologies, provided to them to develop their skills, apply their understanding and extend their knowledge.
+Students take responsibility for their own learning and use the learning resources, including digital technologies, provided to them and sourced by themselves , to develop their skills, apply their understanding and extend their knowledge.
+Students experience opportunities to develop the skills and attitudes necessary Students make meaningful connections between learning in different subjects and areas of the curriculum.
+Students make meaningful and authentic connections between learning in different subjects and areas of the curriculum and use these connections to guide their learning . for lifelong learning Students make meaningful connections between school-based learning and learning that takes place in other contexts.
+Students make meaningful and authentic connections between school-based learning and learning that takes place in other contexts.
+Students can, with some guidance, transfer and apply skills learned in one context to another context.
+Students can, of their own initiative , transfer and apply skills learned in one context to another context.
+Students are aware of the key skills underpinning the curriculum and of their relevance to present and future learning.
+Students can explain the key skills underpinning the curriculum and understand their relevance to present and future learning.
+Students take the opportunities provided by curriculum and other learning experiences to apply and develop these key skills.
+Students take the opportunities provided by curriculum and other learning experiences to apply and develop these key skills consciously and deliberately .
+Students are confident in using technology individually and with peers to enhance the learning experience and develop appropriate skills.
 They are responsible and aware of the impact of technology use for themselves and others.
-Pupils are innovative , confident and creative in using technology individually and with peers to enhance the learning experience and develop appropriate skills.
+Students are innovative , confident and creative in using technology individually and with peers to enhance the learning experience and develop appropriate skills.
 They are responsible in their use of technology and actively mitigate risk to ensure technology has a positive impact on themselves and others .
-Pupils have an age-appropriate understanding of the concept of lifelong learning, and are well disposed to continuing education and training.
-Pupils have an age-appropriate understanding of the concept of lifelong learning, and see themselves engaging in continuing education and training.
+Students have an age-appropriate understanding of the concept of lifelong learning, and are well disposed to continuing education and training.
+Students have an age-appropriate understanding of the concept of lifelong learning, and see themselves engaging in continuing education and training.